HugoDaniel/hugodaniel.com/content/posts/2020-12-15-using-just-an-index-to-develop-a-web-app.md

 +++
+title = "The Zen of index.html"
-title = "Using just an index.html file for web app development" description = "Web development has become a very complex field with many branches and tools to master.
+description = "Web development has become a very complex field with many branches and tools to master.
 In this article, I suggest doing the inverse and use just a simple `index.html` file to manage all of the web app development scripts and assets.
 This might seem radical but does it make life more complex than using all those front-end tools we have become accustomed to?" date = 2020-12-15 extra = { place = "Amadora", author = "Hugo Daniel", social_img = "/images/html5-muscle.png",modules = [], class="center-images" }